 You must search for and find the people who are ready to buy your gift baskets.

 In other words, everyone will not be your customer.

 There are certain individuals, as well as people who represent businesses and organizations, who buy.
 It’s up to you to find those people.
 No one can do it for you, and when you locate your perfect customers, that’s when you discover how gift baskets make you money.

 Having money to start a gift basket business is the first step, and that’s the subject of this article.
 Once you have the start-up cash as well as all supplies and equipment, you’re ready to confidently approach potential buyers.

 Here’s the list of 10 solid groups who consistently buy gift baskets.

 - Trade show exhibitors

-Money making pros and cons
+Money making pros

 One group that’s not on the list are advertising executives, although they are linked with corporations.
 These executives were one of my first customers.

 Getting them to buy was easy because of one reason – I advertised on the radio station they represented.
 It was a no-brainer to approach them to buy gift baskets from me.
 We had an ongoing relationship that put us face to face each month, and I pursued their business as they pursued mine.